Philadelphia students open up Chromebooks for first day of school

 The district is loaning one to any student who doesn't already have one.

 There will be a hotline for technical support issues.
-Families can get that help by calling 211.
+Families and students can call 215-400-4444 for help.

 "It puts you in touch with an individual who can help you navigate any of the technology issues, but also, if in fact you need a connection or mobile hot spot, it provides information for how to go about obtaining one," Hite said.